merken/Prise/examples/PluginFromNetwork/README.md

 - Loading the plugin assembly by name
 - Loading all dependecies from that assembly (discovery)

-You can influence *both8 loading paths using custom code.
+You can influence *both* loading paths using custom code.

 > Keep in mind that we assume you `dotnet publish` your assemblies to a dedicated plugin directory on a remote location.
 > All direct dependecies should reside in the same folder as the plugin, by default.